vinosubi/Java-Thread-Examples/ExecutorService.md

 Once the thread pool is created, we can perform the required action on them.
 Most used methods and their functionalities are as below:

 - **execute(Runnable) :** Executes the given command at some time in the future.
 It does not return anything.
-- **submit(Runnable) :** executes the passed task and returns a Future Object representing the executed task.
+- **submit(Runnable) :** executes the passed task and returns a Future Object representing the executed task.This method accepts a Runnable task for execution and returns a Future object representing that task.
+Since a Runnable does not return a result, the returned Future's get method will return null upon successful completion.
+- **submit(Callable) :** The Callable interface is similar to Runnable, but it can return a result and throw a checked exception.
+It is a generic interface with a single method call that returns a result of type V..
 - **invokeAll(Collection<? extends Callable<T>> tasks):** Executes the given tasks, returning a list of Futures holding their status and results when all complete.
 - **invokeAny(Collection<? extends Callable<T>> tasks):** Executes the given tasks, returning the result of one that has completed successfully (i.e., without throwing an exception), if any do.
 - **awaitTermination(long timeout, TimeUnit unit):** Blocks until all tasks have completed execution after a shutdown request, or the timeout - occurs, or the current thread is interrupted, whichever happens first.